orbeon/orbeon-forms-doc/form-runner/api/other/xml-schema-generation.md

 ### Form version

 If the persistence layer on which your form is published supports versioning, by default the latest version of the form is used.
-Instead, you'd like to produce the schema for a specific form version, you can pass that version number with the `form-version` request parameter, e.g. in 4.4+ `/fr/service/[app]/[form]/schema?form-version=42`.
+If instead, you'd like to produce the schema for a specific form version, you can pass that version number with the `form-version` request parameter:

+    ?form-version=42

+### Data format version

+The [XML form data format](/form-runner/data-format/form-data.md) used in the database, and by the various Orbeon Forms APIs, is typically always the same, irrelevant of the Orbeon Forms version you are on.
+This format is referred as the *4.0.0 format*.

+- Because of this [UNTIL Orbeon Forms 2020.1], the schema API always produced a schema for data in the 4.0.0 format.
+- Should you want this API to produce a schema corresponding to another format, [SINCE Orbeon Forms 2021.1], you can specify the format you want through the `data-format-version` request parameter.
+The accepted values are:
+    - `4.0.0` (this is equivalent to not having a `data-format-version` request parameter but allows you to be explicit)
+    - `4.8.0`
+    - `2019.1.0`
+    - `edge` (this means "use the latest data version", which is currently equivalent to `2019.1.0`; in most cases, it is better to explicitly specify the version you want, to avoid the possibility of the format changing in case a new data format is introduced by a future version of Orbeon Forms)

+    ?data-format-version=2019.1.0

 ### Type for maybe non-relevant elements